uvarc/rc-learning/content/courses/python-high-performance/multiprocessing.md

 ```
 Notice that the responses are not in numerical order.
 In general, parallel programs do **not** guarantee ordering unless the library or the programmer forces it.
 In this case the processes results are printed as they arrive.

-Note that `multiprocessing` **requires** a main() function and must be run inside it.
+Note that `multiprocessing` **requires** a main() function or section and must be run inside it.
 This means that some examples, such as the multiprocessing.Pool examples, will not work in the interactive interpreter.

 ### The Pool Class